 The duty applies to casino and illegal gaming.
 It doesn’t apply to dutiable machine game play.

-If you offer gaming remotely (for example, over the internet) and you’re not liable to Gaming Duty, you’ll be liable to Remote Gaming Duty.
-You would also need to pay Remote Gaming Duty on gaming offered remotely to the UK from offshore.
+If you offer gaming remotely, for example, over the internet, and you’re not liable to Gaming Duty, you’ll be liable to Remote Gaming Duty.
+You’d also need to pay Remote Gaming Duty on gaming offered remotely to the UK from offshore.

 The rate of duty you pay depends on the gross gaming yield of your premises in an accounting period, the scale of duty is from 15% to 50%.
 You can find out more about how to work out much duty you need to pay in Notice 453 Gaming Duty.

 You must register and pay Gaming Duty if you:

 - hold a casino operating licence under the Gambling Act 2005 and gaming takes place when the licence is in force

 - provide premises for gaming where Gaming Duty is due

 - manage or organise gaming on unlicensed premises

 Unregistered gaming is subject to Gaming Duty at 50%.

 How to register

 If you’re registering a company, sole proprietorship or unincorprated body you’ll need to complete and return form GD56 Application for registration for Gaming Duty to HM Revenue and Customs (HMRC) at least 14 days before you start to provide gaming.

 If you want to register as a group you’ll need to complete form GD60 Application for group treatment for gaming duty, which you must return at least 90 days before you want to be treated as a group.

 Returns and payments

 You’ll have to make 2 returns and payments in each 6 month accounting period.